-Eating Well and Playing More
+Eating Well and Playing More to Combat Childhood Obesity

 Eat & Drink Healthy: Make water the drink of choice and encourage everyone to fill half their plates with fruits and vegetables by offering two or three colorful options at every meal.
-As a family choose a new fruit and veggie every week to taste together.
+As a family, choose a new fruit and veggie every week to taste together.
 Place a full pitcher of water on the table during meals, and allow children to pour their own water.

-Get Together: Eat as a family as frequently as possible.
-Involve kids in meal planning, preparation and clean up.
+Get Together: Eat together as a family as frequently as possible.
+Involve kids in meal planning, preparation, and clean up.
 In addition, adults should take a break from electronics and spend one-to-one time each day with their kids, enjoying one another’s company.

 Reduce Recreational Screen Time: Set a family challenge to reduce screen time at home by turning off TVs and phones during meals.